 There are so many things to do in Dubrovnik: walk the city walls (amazing views), take a sightseeing cruise, visit nearby Lokrum island to hike, swim and hang out with the peacocks, take the cable car up the mountain (more amazing views), take a Game of Thrones tour, get a drink at a cliff-side bar and watch the

-If you have access to a car (which you can easily park in a large city garage a 15-minute walk from the old town) you can easily day trip to Montenegro from Dubrovnik and visit several cute towns and villages along the way.
+If you have access to a car (which you can easily park in a large city garage a 15-minute walk from the old town) you can easily day trip to several destinations from Dubrovnik.
+Why not go to Montenegro and visit several cute towns and villages along the way.

 Another tip: many of the restaurants in the center of the old town are hit or miss, not to mention overpriced.
 Our AirBnB host recommended Lady PiPi (up the stairs, near the town wall) and we loved it!